 ANCA) and HLA subtype) and inflammatory functional assays as well as disease

-activity parameters in patients with autoimmune vasculitis
+activity parameters in patients with autoimmune diseases potentially leading to vasculitis.

 Secondary Objective: